-This post was written by Stephanie Price.

 3. Reduce your alcohol use.
 Regular, heavy alcohol use can lead to liver damage.
 Alcohol dissolves the carcinogens and helps them get into the cells faster to start inducing DNA damage.
 You should not drink alcohol every day, but if you are going to, you should only have one drink with a meal.

 4. Get more sleep.
-People who get fewer than six hours of sleep a night were shown to have a 50 percent increased chance of precancerous legions in their colons.
+People who get fewer than six hours of sleep a night were shown to have a 50 percent increased chance of precancerous lesions in their colons.
 Getting between seven to eight hours of sleep at night is ideal.

 5. Be HPV-aware.
 The human papilloma virus causes most anal, genital, vaginal and penile cancers.
 The best part is that now we have ways to prevent it.
 There are two vaccinations that are approved by the Food and Drug Administration for boys, as well as girls.